tomjoht/tomjoht.github.io/_posts/2015/7/2015-07-30-bob-watson-phd-dissertation-on-api-doc-mythbusting-testing-usability-performance.md

 summary: "Bob Watson recently finished a PhD with research that examined how the design and content of API reference docs affects the user's performance.
 In this podcast, I talk with Bob about his findings and his other research interests, primarily around goal testing to measure documentation's effectiveness."
 ---

-## Podcast
+## Listen to the podcast

 <p><audio controls="controls"><source src="http://www.podtrac.com/pts/redirect.mp3?http://idratherbetellingstories.com/podcasts/bobwatson_apidocs.mp3
 type="audio/mpeg" /></audio></p>

-You can <a href="{{"/podcasts/http://www.podtrac.com/pts/redirect.mp3?http://idratherbetellingstories.com/podcasts/bobwatson_apidocs.mp3" | prepend: site.baseurl }}" alt="Bob Watson podcast on API docs"
-/>download the MP3 file here</a>.
+You can <a href="http://www.podtrac.com/pts/redirect.mp3?http://idratherbetellingstories.com/podcasts/bobwatson_apidocs.mp3" alt="Bob Watson podcast on API docs"/>download the MP3 file here</a>.

 ## Summary